 - 3 slices mild cheddar cheese

-- toppings of choice
+- favorite burger toppings

 - Select a pound of freshly ground chuck from your butcher.
 You should still be able to see the individual strands of meat from the grinder.

 - Divide the meat into three equal chunks, compressing the meat only as need to hold it together in a loose ball.